Battle of Piacenza: Opposing plans

-The battle
+Battle

 On the morning of June 16, the Austrian artillery opened fire on the Bourbon camp opposite them.
 At the same time, the Franco-Spanish army began its assault upon the Austrian lines.
 Marshal Maillebois' plan began to fail a few minutes after the start of his assault.
 Instead of a clear descent upon the Austrian rear, the marshal was unnerved to see Browne's troops drawn up in front of him behind a canal.
 Furthermore, the French force had emerged in the wrong place.
 The narrow valley they had gone into provided a bottleneck, and as soon as they emerged they were attacked by the Austrians.
 The marshal tried to bring more troops into action, but his men could not get near the Austrians due to the intensity of their fire.
 Finally, Browne advanced his troop over the canal and the assault collapsed, many Frenchmen being cut to pieces in the narrow gully.

 On the other flank, Gages had been able to advance his men right up to the Austrian lines.
 His troops were slowly pushing the Austrians back in what seemed to be a much more even battle.
 However, Baron Bärenklau finally managed to draw the Austrian cavalry into the fight causing the Spanish line to break under the pressure.
 With the Spanish retreating towards Piacenza, the Austrians were able to give chase.
 By two pm, the battle was over and so were Bourbon hopes in Italy.

-The aftermath
+Aftermath

 Austria suffered about 3,400 casualties and over 700 men died.
 The Spanish army suffered about 9,000 casualties and the French about 4,000.
 Of the French and Spanish armies, about 4,500 soldiers were killed and 4,800 taken prisoner.
 Louis-Joseph de Montcalm was one of them.
 Following the battle, the Bourbons evacuated Piacenza on June 27, and were shepherded eastwards by the Austro-Piedmontese armies into the republic of Genoa.

 The battle did not mark the end of the fighting in Italy and an attempt to exploit the victory by invading Provence at the end of the year ended in failure.
 As a result, the Austrians were released from the captured Genoa by a revolt in December, 1746.